tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Code_Eval.md

 >**FYI**

-> Semicolons are used to indicate the start of comment text in Clojure.
+> A semicolon character is used to indicate the start of comment text in Clojure.
 > Any text that appears after a semicolon is ignored.

 Open the file `eval.clj` located in the `code/clj/cider-tour/src/cider-tour` directory of the GitHub project: